sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - Success is 1% inspiration and 99% perspiration. ~ Thomas Edisor

 - When something is important enough, you do it even if the odds are not in your favor. ~ Elon Musk

+- Trueself.
+When you are truly you. ~ Ratanjeet

+- Hindi Thoughts of Osho - https://oshoworld.com/osho-quotes-in-hindi

+- Individuals make society.
+Individuals are the atomic part of society. ~ Sahil